alphagov/govuk-developer-docs/source/manual/tech-lead-responsibilities.html.md

 There’s also a weeknote which every team contributes to and is shared around the developer community on GOV.UK.

+## Attending relevant Incident Reviews

+When incidents happen on applications your team look after, you're expected to attend incident reviews along with the team's Product Manager.
+This is so you understand the technical work and you have the opportunity to ask questions or challenge the approach.
+You can give the technical direction for any follow-up actions that come out of the review.

 ## Not knowing everything about GOV.UK

 It’s important to be aware that you don’t need to know everything about GOV.UK to be a tech lead.
 The role is just as much about leadership and “soft skills”, than it is about technical ability and knowledge of the platform.